-A doctoral degree can help you earn a higher salary than people with a master's degree.
-A doctoral degree, such as a PhD or professional doctorate, is a terminal degree.
+There are many reasons that individuals ultimately decide to pursue a doctoral degree.
+These degrees, such as a PhD or professional doctorate, are terminal degrees.
 This means that when you earn it, you have reached the highest formal degree in your field.
-This looks great on a resume and can bolster your career options.
-Because both a PhD and a professional doctorate can have these benefits, it is important to know the differences between the two.
+This looks great on a resume and can widen your career options as well as earn you a higher salary than people with only a master’s degree.
+While both a PhD and a professional doctorate have these benefits, it’s important to know the differences between the two.

 What Is a PhD?